-The University reserves the right to make changes in courses, programs, faculty, calendar, tuition and fees, grading procedures, graduation requirements, admission criteria, and any other information contained in this Catalogue at any time without notification.
-Changes become effective when the University so determines, and apply to prospective students as well as students currently enrolled.
+The University reserves the right to make changes in courses, programs, faculty, calendar, tuition and fees, grading procedures, graduation requirements, admission criteria, and any other information contained in this catalog at any time without notification.
+Changes become effective when the University so determines, and applies to prospective students as well as students currently enrolled.
 The University will make an effort to notify students of changes through publications and notices.

 B. Disclaimer for Course Availability

 All reasonable care is taken to ensure that both course offerings and degree requirements contain no erroneous, deceptive, or misleading information by omission, actual statement, or implication.
 Every effort will be made by the University to offer at least the courses listed in this catalog during the period in which it is in effect; student enrollment and faculty availability, however, may affect the courses offered.
 Some courses listed in this catalog are offered only as needed.
 The decision to offer such courses rests with the Chairperson in consultation with the appropriate Dean.
 Final course information is published on ZAGWEB.